 Red light reflects in the eyes of hermit crabs, making it easier to see them on the beach.

 How To Catch And Handle Wild Hermit Crabs

-Despite their hard shells, hermit crabs are delicate creatures, so it’s easy to hurt or kill them accidentally.
+Despite their hard shells, hermit crabs are delicate creatures, so it’s easy to harm them.

 Once you’ve identified a hermit crab, gently grasp its shell and lift it.
 In most cases, when you touch a hermit crab, it’ll retreat into its shell.

-Don’t pull it away by force if it grips at the surface.
-This will hurt them by damaging the legs, which are good at holding tightly onto surfaces.
+Don’t pull it away by force if it grips at the surface because this will hurt them by damaging the legs, which are good at holding tightly onto surfaces.
 Release the hermit crab and try again later.

 It’s best to layer the bottom of this container with at least 1 cm of thick sand.
 The sand will act as insulation and reduce the risk of injury while being carried around.